Seeed-Studio/wiki-documents/docs/Sensor/Wio_Series/Wio_Tracker_1110_Dev_Board/Get_Started.md

 #### Wio Tracker 1110 examples

-SenseCAP provides `Wio-Tracker 1110 Examples` for users to get started quickly.
+SenseCAP provides `Wio Tracker 1110 Examples` for users to get started quickly.

 Navigate to the `File` tab, select `Example`-> `Wio Tracker 1110 Examples`, then choose the one you need.